SvetlinZarev/advent-of-code/2022/README.md

 | 25    |              |             |             |            |
 | TOTAL |              |             |             |            |

-These results were measured on a ThinkPad W541 with `i7-4910MQ`
+These results were measured on a ThinkPad W541 with `i7-4910MQ` locked at 2.0GHz